Datapolitan-Training/qgis-training-err/content.md

 + "Peer Mapping" -> Work in pairs with one person driving --

-+ "Homework" -> A 10-15 minute task to demo the next day --

 + 1-hour open lab after our session is over for questions and additional help

 ---